SgtMarty KLR650 Tech Day - May 20, 2017

 Nearly everyone brought food or snacks, so we were good there.
 The breakfast burritos are always popular.
 We had coffee on early and went through several pots.
 Pizza came later.

-My space heater magically decided to ignite at 8am, so the garage was pretty warm though the morning.
+My space heater magically decided to ignite at 8am, so the garage was pretty warm through the morning.
 In the afternoon, it got warm enough to leave the doors open.
 Because...
 Colorado.

 Richard did a lot of small jobs on his DR, getting it ready for his trans-Canada ride next week.
 Scott did a lot of the wrenching.
 Another KLR got its speedo hub realigned.
 That bike might be back in September for more work.
 We'll see.